 Shop collections – this price indicates the amount which may be paid by a collector to a charity shop for clothes the shop has not sold to the public directly.
 Prices vary on content from poorer quality material through to clothes and leather items.

-Charity rags - this is a general term for material, usually well-presented and often from charity shop collections, delivered to the factory of a larger textile collecting business which often exports used clothing and textiles, typically a large Sorting Plant.
+Sorting plant (Charity rags) - this is a general term for material in bulk, delivered to the factory of a larger textile collecting business which often exports used clothing and textiles, typically a large Sorting Plant.